 Alcohol/Drug Abuse Counseling Certificate

-The program is based on the National Addiction Counselor Competencies and the National Community Support Skill Standards and is approved by the Council for Standards in Human Service Education.
-Once you complete the Certificate in Alcohol and Drug Abuse Counseling, there are many career paths you can choose.
+With NECC’s program you’ll gain an understanding of drug use, abuse and dependence, and develop the skills to provide therapeutic services to individuals, groups, and families.
+The program is based on the National Addiction Counselor Competencies and the National Community Support Skill Standards and is approved by the Council of Standards in Human Services Education.
+With this program you will:

-Graduates of this program may also choose to apply all the credits earned in this certificate toward NECC’s Associate Degree in Human Services.
+- Be able to apply all credits earned to NECC’s Associate Degree in Human Services

 You can capitalize on the demand for trained counselors in a variety of settings, and begin having an immediate impact on people, or choose to continue your education in NECC’s Associate Degree in Human Services.
 Upon completion of this 35-credit program you can:

 - Work in a variety of treatment environments, including residential facilities, shelters, correctional facilities, hospitals, outpatient treatment centers, and more

 - Apply program credits towards NECC’s Associate Degree in Human Services